Jerry Krause: 1997–98 season

-Although most of the narrative suggested that Jackson was forced out as head coach, Jackson had actually declined a long-term offer from owner Jerry Reinsdorf.
+Although most of the narrative suggested that Jackson was forced out as head coach, Jackson had actually declined a long-term offer from owner Jerry Reinsdorf in 1998.
 Jackson himself held to a theory that "a coach loses the attention of his players after seven years", being taught by his father Charles, a traveling Pentecostal minister that, "You can only stay in one place five years and then your message starts falling on deaf ears."
 During Jackson's sixth season as head coach, he told Krause and Reinsdorf that he would only return after his contract expired in 1996 if the team cut loose every player from the first three-peat, including Pippen.
 Though Jordan did return to basketball after major-league baseball was halted by a strike, only he (having confided to Reinsdorf that he would only play for Jackson) and Pippen remained for the second string of championships.
 Jordan retired after the 1997-98 season because he was "burned out" shouldering an increasing burden for the team due to Pippen's absence and "babying Rodman".

-After the Bulls' final title of the Jordan era in 1998, Jerry Reinsdorf offered Jackson the opportunity to come back the following year as head coach but made it clear that the team would have to go into a rebuild because other than Michael Jordan the rest of the players were at the end of the productive years and the would be too expensive to resign.
-Jackson refused by saying that he didn't want to coach a bad team and left the team vowing never to coach again, but after he took a year off he decided to give it another chance with the Los Angeles Lakers.
+Reinsdorf, while offering Jackson the opportunity to return the following year as head coach, made it clear that the team would have to go into a rebuild because other than Jordan the rest of the players were at the end of the productive years and they would be too expensive to re-sign.
+Jackson refused by saying that he didn't want to coach a bad team and left after his contact expired, initially vowing never to coach again, but after he took a year off he decided to give it another chance with the Los Angeles Lakers.
 Longtime friend of Krause and Bulls assistant coach Tex Winter, who was the architect of the triangle offense, stayed with the Bulls for another full season, leaving the organization in the summer of 1999, when Phil Jackson was hired to coach the Lakers.
-Krause has said that he had not spoken to Jackson since.
+Krause said that he had not spoken to Jackson since.
 When Jordan was inducted into the Hall of Fame in 2009, Krause was not in attendance.
 Krause said he would not attend the ceremony over the Hall of Fame's refusal to induct Winter.
 Krause and Jackson briefly put their differences aside when Winter was finally inducted two years later.
 The two shook hands before the ceremony and conducted themselves in a cordial manner during Winter's segment.

-Krause remarked when Jackson became President of the New York Knicks that "Phil didn't take the job because he thought he had a playoff club.
-He took the job for the money."